Debug-Jeff/JM/README.md

 # Personal Portfolio

 Welcome to my personal portfolio!
 This project showcases my skills, experiences, and projects.
-It's a snapshot of my journey as a Computer Science student and aspiring tech professional.
+It's a snapshot of my journey as an aspiring tech professional.

 ## Table of Contents